NUAA-WatchDog/linux-elf-binary-signer/README.md

 ...
 ```

-It means the tools work fine.
+It means that the tool works fine.

 ## Generate Private Key